 My light microscopes can resolve objects as small as 0.2 microns (0.0002 mm or 200 nm) and objects to about 20 nm with the scanning electron microscope.
 I provide image processing and optimization of the images.
 I can provide digital images on a CD\DVD, USB stick or portable hard drive.
 I have special tools for micromanipulation and can also prepare permanent microscope slides if required.
 I also provide video taken through the microscope and time lapse movies - see below.
 If you would like something photographed for artistic reasons, decorative purposes, post cards, posters or for educational purposes let me know.

 Citric acid crystals by Polarization Microscopy 100X

-I am member of the University of Calgary Microscopy Group, an adjunct assistant professor in the Dept. of Cell Biology and I have access to the electron microscopes.
-I am a trained scientist in the fields of Cell Biology, Neurobiology and Biochemistry with a passion for microscopy with over 45 years experience.
+I am member of the University of Calgary Microscopy Group, an adjunct assistant professor in the Dept. of Cell Biology and I have access to Scanning electron microscopes.
+I am a trained scientist in the fields of Cell Biology, Neurobiology and Biochemistry with a passion for microscopy with over 50 years experience.
 I am also a professional Nature photographer and teacher and taught web design and photography at SAIT for over 20 years.
 My photographs have received international awards and have been published in magazines, science journals including numerous cover photos.
 I have also had images published by National Geographic and won awards from them.
 I have over 20 scientific publications in refereed sience journas, 5 book chapters, several books and hundreds of articles on microscopy - some for microscope companies like Motic.
 E.g. https://moticmicroscopes.com/blogs/articles.

 Darkfield macrophotograph of a Trout Alevin 5X (Pulished in Scientific American).